bladechapman/TinyRadio/README.md

 ## Getting Started
 #### Setup
 TinyRadio uses node, npm, and bower.
-To set up your radio, clone or download this repo and run the following commands:
+To set up your radio, clone or download this repo and run the following commands in the directory containing ```radio.js```:
 ```
 $ npm install
 $ bower install